 So to recap, here’s the four most important thing to look for when buying your vitamin C serum:

-There are several different types of vitamin C used in skincare.
-L-ascorbic acid is the most effective form.
+- Look for L-ascorbic acid.
+There are several different forms of vitamin C used in skincare.
+L-ascorbic acid is the most effective one.